Mandi Simons Registered MBACP

 Update-Coronavirus (COVID-19) Policy-Video Sessions

-The COVID-19 crisis means that during this extraordinary time , many of us are experiencing high levels of anxiety, fear, uncertainty and a sense of feeling overwhelmed.
+The COVID-19 crisis means that during this extraordinary time many of us may have experienced high levels of anxiety, fear, uncertainty and a sense of feeling overwhelmed.

-As a result, we are currently offering video sessions for individuals and couples.
-Thanks to many easily accessible platforms, including Zoom, Facetime and Whatsapp there is instant access to talking therapies as an interim alternative to face to face sessions.
+We are currently offering video sessions for individuals and couples.
+Thanks to many easily accessible platforms, including Zoom, Facetime and Whatsapp there is instant access to talking therapies as an popular and effective alternative to face to face sessions.

-Over the next few weeks this will be a safer and more effective way of meeting your therapy needs.
-Many people will find themselves self-isolating for extended periods of time in order to look after their physical health.
-COVID-19 is taking its toll on our mental health and the ongoing uncertainty can add to existing mental health issues including anxiety, depression and OCD.
+This is currently a safer and more effective way of meeting your therapy needs.
+Many people have found themselves self-isolating for extended periods of time in order to look after their physical health.
+COVID-19 has taken it's toll on our mental health and the ongoing uncertainty can add to existing mental health issues including anxiety, depression and OCD.

-Living in close proximity to family members for a sustained period of time can also put unnecessary strain on relationships.
+Living in close proximity to family members for a sustained period of time may have also put unnecessary strain on relationships.

-Relationships with partners, children, parents, friends and colleagues may be under extra strain.
+Relationships with partners, children, parents, friends and colleagues mayhave been under extra strain.

 This is, pehaps a time when therapy is needed more than ever and as we have readily available video platforms it is simple to access.